nhague/create-rn-app-mcp/DEVICE_ORIENTATION_GUIDE.md

 # Device Type & Orientation Configuration Guide

-This document explains what files are modified when you select device type and orientation options.
+This guide covers the changes applied to **React Native projects** when you answer the device type and orientation questions.
+React web scaffolds do not modify native files, so you can skip this document for those runs.

 ---